janetlndavis/github-workflow-activity/activity.md

 Work with your Project 3 team.
 If you are in a team of 4, form two 2-person teams.

 Assign the following roles to the members of your team.
-If you are in a team of 2, assign contributor-2 and maintainer to the same person.
+If you are in a team of 2, then both team members will take turns playing the role of the maintainer.

 Roles: